Gross Rent Multiplier Calculator

 What is a “good” GRM?

 You have now used the gross rent multiplier calculator to determine your GRM, but what does this number actually mean?

-As someone purchasing a building, you want to look for a low GRM.
+When purchasing a building, you want to look for a low GRM.
 Although GRM may go into the teens, ideally, it would be in the single digits.

 If the GRM is higher than other similar properties in the area, it may be overpriced.
 However, if the GRM is significantly lower than other similar properties, it may indicate a problem with the property, reducing its value.